CiscoDevNet/data-center-development/nx-os/python_scripting_nx-os/README.md

 **1. interfaces_routes_running-config.py**

 For each device listed in inventory.txt, it executes three commands (show interface brief, show ip route, show running-config) to gather network interface status, IP routing information, and the current running configuration.
 The script captures the output of each command and saves it to timestamped text files (interface_brief_YYYY-MM-DD_HH-MM-SS.txt, ip_route_YYYY-MM-DD_HH-MM-SS.txt, running_config_YYYY-MM-DD_HH-MM-SS.txt) within a directory named interfaces_routes_running-config.

 <br>

+**2. python3 automated_backup.py**

+This Python script automates the backup process for network devices specified in an inventory.txt file.
+It connects to each device using SSH, retrieves the show running-config, show log, and show version outputs, and saves them into timestamped text files within an automated_backup directory.
+It first reads device credentials from the inventory.txt, establishes SSH connections using Paramiko, executes the commands, captures their outputs, and organizes them neatly into labeled sections within each backup file.